digital-work-lab/open-source-project/docs/week_1_topic.md

 ![tasks logo](../assets/iconmonstr-clipboard-5.svg)Create a [GitHub account](https://github.com/signup){: target="_blank"}.

 We will need the GitHub account for the Git and Python sessions.
-In these sessions, we use [GitHub Codespaces](https://github.com/features/codespaces){: target="_blank"} as a state-of-the-art development environment.
+In these sessions, we use [GitHub Code spaces](https://github.com/features/codespaces){: target="_blank"} as a state-of-the-art development environment.
-You will also need the GitHub account to contribute to issue discussions, create a fork for your project and ultimately have your work reviewed and merged.
+You will also need the GitHub account to contribute to issue discussions, create a fork for your project, and ultimately have your work reviewed and merged.
 All information on how to do that will be covered in the following sessions.

 {: .deliverable }